pad

 Possible causes of bad breath or halitosis:

-2. If you smoke, then quit.
+2. Smoking: If you smoke, then quit.
 There are other important reasons to quit smoking such as cancer risk and lung disease.

-After eating, small particles of food collects between the teeth, gums and coats the tongue resulting in rot or bacteria and bad odor.
+5. Oral Hygiene: After eating, small particles of food collects between the teeth, gums and coats the tongue resulting in rot or bacteria and bad odor.
 Good oral hygiene is the best way to combat bad breath.

-How to Have Better Breath:
+How to Have Better Breath - Good Oral Hygiene

 1. Brush after meals or at least twice daily (morning and before bed).
 Be sure and brush along the gum line and behind the teeth.